lsst/pipelines_lsst_io/install/prereqs.rst

    sudo apt-get update && sudo apt-get install git

-Tip: to display images in DS9, the installing ``xpa-tools`` with the following statement might be necessary in some cases:
+Tip: to display images in DS9, installing ``xpa-tools`` with the following statement might be necessary in some cases:

 .. code-block:: bash